morcibacsi/esp32_rmt_chinese_parking_aid/readme.md

 ## Protocol

 It uses a simple protocol which uses a single wire (marked as SIGNAL, with yellow color on the picture above).
 There is an inter-frame sequence which is a 226ms long low signal.
 If is followed by a header which consist of a 1.9 ms high and 1.0 ms low signal.
-A zero bit is represented by 205 µs low signal followed by a 104 µs of high signal.
-A one bit is represented by 104 µs low signal followed by a 205 µs high signal.
+A zero bit is represented by 205 Âµs low signal followed by a 104 Âµs of high signal.
+A one bit is represented by 104 Âµs low signal followed by a 205 Âµs high signal.

     <     IFS    ><                   Header                     ><        0           ><          1         >
                   +---------------------+                 +------+              +------+      +--------------+
-                  ¦                     ¦                 ¦      ¦              ¦      ¦      ¦              ¦
-                  ¦                     ¦                 ¦      ¦              ¦      ¦      ¦              ¦
-        226 ms    ¦       1.9 ms        ¦      1.0 ms     ¦104 µs¦    205 µs    ¦104 µs¦104 µs¦    205 µs    ¦
-                  ¦                     ¦                 ¦      ¦              ¦      ¦      ¦              ¦
-                  ¦                     ¦                 ¦      ¦              ¦      ¦      ¦              ¦
-                  ¦                     ¦                 ¦      ¦              ¦      ¦      ¦              ¦
+                  Â¦                     Â¦                 Â¦      Â¦              Â¦      Â¦      Â¦              Â¦ Â¦                     Â¦                 Â¦      Â¦              Â¦      Â¦      Â¦              Â¦ 226 ms    Â¦       1.9 ms        Â¦      1.0 ms     Â¦104 ÂµsÂ¦    205 Âµs    Â¦104 ÂµsÂ¦104 ÂµsÂ¦    205 Âµs    Â¦ Â¦                     Â¦                 Â¦      Â¦              Â¦      Â¦      Â¦              Â¦ Â¦                     Â¦                 Â¦      Â¦              Â¦      Â¦      Â¦              Â¦ Â¦                     Â¦                 Â¦      Â¦              Â¦      Â¦      Â¦              Â¦
     --------------+                     +-----------------+      +--------------+      +------+              +--------

 ![protocol](https://github.com/morcibacsi/esp32_rmt_chinese_parking_aid/raw/master/extras/chinese_parking_aid_protocol.png)